 In 2021 I co-authored my first book with Kathy Rodgers, Big Rides, which was published by Vertebrate Publishing.
-In 2022 my first own book was published by the same publisher.
-Great British Gravel Rides is much more than just a guidebook.
+In 2022 my first solo book was published by the same publisher: Great British Gravel Rides – much more than just a guidebook.
 It offers an insight into gravel cycling in Britain, featuring well-known riders like Mark Beaumont and Jenny Graham alongside others.
+And in 2023 Bikepacking Scotland will bring you 20 inspiring bikepacking adventures in Scotland.

 - Biketrax Edinburgh, 2 Fountainbridge, Edinburgh EH3 9QB